broxus/octusbridge-relay/README.md

 events, relay sees and checks them.

 - For Everscale-to-EVM events, only the correctness of data packing is checked (all other stuff is verified on the contracts side).
-If the event is correct, the relay converts this data into ETH ABI encoded bytes and signs it with its ETH key.
+You can enforce token metadata check though (currently for TON only, use flag `0x01` on contract level to enable).
+If the event is correct, the relay converts this data into ETH ABI encoded bytes and signs it with its
+  ETH key.
 This signature is sent along with a confirmation message.
 If the data in the event was invalid then the relay sends a rejection message.